DDoS attacks have been part of the cyber-criminal arsenal for over two decades, and they’re only growing stronger and more sophisticated.

 DDoS Attacks Today

-The number of DDoS attacks have fluctuated over time, but they are still a real and significant threat.
+The number of DDoS attacks has fluctuated over time, but they are still a real and significant threat.
 Independent reports show a 32% increase in attacks from 2018 to 2019 with a significant spike in attacks during September.

 With the recent discovery of botnets like DemonBot and Torii, DDoS attacks are still very much a threat to businesses.
 Torii in particular poses a big threat to those using IoT devices.
 Combined with an alarming rise in the availability of DDoS attack platforms it is clear that these types of attacks are still very popular with criminals.
 One particularly large attack in 2019 lasted 13 days and reached 580 million PPS.